Nate-Wilkins/data-accessor/README.md

 Here is an example where the `maxDelay` constraint is added and `enforce` is also set to throw `ErrorTimedOut` errors when the duration of the accessor call is over `maxDelay`.
 Feel free to turn this off/on for production/development.

-Usually these types of constraints should be on your API though.
-That way your API server can free up resources for other requests.

 ```typescript
 import { AccessorQuery, AccessorQueryConfiguration } from 'data-accessor';
 import * as api from 'http_api';